skwak/far_mar_finder/README.md

 5. Product_id

 Each sale belongs to a vendor AND an product, the vendor_id and product_id fields relates to the Vendor and Product ID fields

+# Silver

+- `self.find_by_x(match)` - where X is an attribute, returns a single instance whose X attribute case-insensitive attribute matches the match parameter.
+For instance, Vendor.find_by_name("windler inc") could find a Vendor with the name attribute "windler inc" or "Windler Inc".
+- `self.find_all_by_x(match)` - works just like `find_by_x` but returns a collection containing all possible matches.
+For example `Market.find_by_state("WA")` could return all of the Market object with `"WA"` in their state field.